 “Resume?
 Check.
 Cover letter?
 Check.
 Introduction letter?
 Check.”
 Excellent – you know how to put together a basic application when applying to the job.
 Now let’s make it better.
 Think of it in terms of the bare minimum requirements, and then the finer details that truly make it polished, streamlined and effective.
 The bare minimum is what’s essentially required for consideration – your resume, in most cases a cover letter, and some kind of communication vehicle, say email or direct application web form, to get it to the right party.
 You can guarantee it will arrive on their digital doorstep, but not that it will read.

-So what else can you do to truly polish your job application. and position yourself to really stand out in a sea of bare minimums?
+So what else can you do to truly polish your job application?
+To really position yourself to stand out in a sea of bare minimums?

 Lay the Ground Work By Pre-Qualifying Yourself